bjornregnell/keehive/README.md

 edit id   edit the record with id edit i f  edit/add the field f of record with id/index i

+xport     export all records to clipboard as plain tex

 help      show this message; also ?

+import    import records from clipboard

-list      list all records, hide password list 42   list fileds of record with index 42, hide password list s    list fields of record with id that starts with s, hide password
+list      list summary of all records, hide password list 42   list fields of record with index 42, hide password list s    list fields of record with id that starts with s, hide password

+print     prints all records including password

 quit      quit keehive; also Ctrl+D

-show      list all records, show password show 42   list fileds of record with index 42, show password show s    list fields of record with id that starts with s, show password
+show      list summary of all records, show password show 42   list fields of record with index 42, show password show s    list fields of record with id that starts with s, show password

-xport     export all records to clipboard as plain tex
+update    check for new versions of keehive, download and install

 ```